One fire. One cauldron. And suddenly, cooking regains something essential.

 It is one of the oldest and most versatile cooking utensils there is.

-It can be used to bake bread, prepare soups, meat and fish stews, hotpots, grains, legumes, vegetables, and even cakes.
+It can be used to bake bread, prepare soups, meat and fish stews, hotpots, cereals, legumes, vegetables, and even cakes.

-But above all, the cauldron imposes a different relationship with the meal.
-And that is precisely what makes it valuable.
+But above all, the cauldron imposes a different relationship with meals.
+And that's precisely what makes it valuable.

-In a fast-paced world, cooking in a cauldron helps us slow down.
-We cut, stir, watch the embers, adjust the heat, observe, taste.
-Then the aromas rise.
+In a fast-paced world, cauldron cooking puts things into perspective.
+You cut, you stir, you watch the embers, you adjust the heat, you observe, you taste.
+Then the smells rise.
 Conversations begin.
 The meal becomes a moment of sharing.

 The cauldron is not just a cooking utensil.

-It is a meeting point at the heart of the home.
+It is a gathering point at the heart of the home.

 Who is cauldron cooking for?